Municipal Parks, Golf Courses & Facilities

 Managed by the Parks & Recreation Division (630) 256-3730

 Garfield Park is located on 28 acres at Church and Sheffer Roads.
-Amenities include two Little League fields (Dolan & Andrews), horseshoe courts, a roller hockey rink, a playground, a basketball court, tennis courts, a winter ice skating rink with lights and warming house, a picnic pavilion and open grassy recreational areas.
+Amenities include two Little League fields (Dolan & Andrews), horseshoe courts, a playground, a basketball court, tennis courts, a winter ice skating rink with lights and warming house, a picnic pavilion and open grassy recreational areas.

 McCarty Park at East New York Street and West Park Place, provides a gazebo, gardens, benches and tree shaded grassy areas.